Justin Kemerling Design Co

 Justin Kemerling is an independent designer, activist, and collaborator living in Omaha, Nebraska focused on making it beautiful, moving people to action, and getting good things done.

-He works primarily with community organizations, political campaigns, and changemaking startups in need of branding, graphic design, web design, and art direction.
+He works primarily with community organizations, political campaigns, and changemaking entities in need of branding, graphic design, web design, and art direction.
 His self-initiated projects and collaborations explore ways to move forward important causes and ideas with design, art, and other forms of creative expression.

 In 2013, Justin was honored by Nebraska Appleseed with the Milo Mumgaard Emerging Leader Award for utilizing design to inspire social change.
 At a concert in Neligh, Nebraska last year, a hat and T-shirt he designed was worn by Willie Nelson during his performance.
 In 2010, he designed the slides for The Filter Bubble TED Talk which can now be viewed on Ted.com.